Avatar: The Last Airbender – Smoke and Shadow: Overview

 Smoke and Shadow returns attention to the state of the Fire Nation and its royal family, which were previously emphasized in The Promise and The Search.
-With the aid of Avatar Aang and Zuko’s estranged ex-girlfriend Mai, Fire Lord Zuko must deal with the threat of the New Ozai Society, a group that seeks to overthrow him and restore his deposed father, Fire Lord Ozai, to the throne of the Fire Nation.
+With the aid of Avatar Aang and Zuko's estranged ex-girlfriend Mai, Fire Lord Zuko must deal with the threat of the New Ozai Society, a group that seeks to overthrow him and restore his deposed father, Fire Lord Ozai, to the throne of the Fire Nation.
 Their conflict with the group is complicated by the fact that it is led by Mai's own estranged father, and appears to be in league with a group of malevolent spirits known as the Kemurikage.

 Plot

 Part One

 Ukano, father of Mai and former Fire Nation governor, is visited in the night by the Kemurikage, who tells him that he must act to make up for his failure by removing Zuko from the throne of the Fire Nation.
 Thus motivated, he gathers the New Ozai Society and announces plans to strike quickly in an effort to eliminate Zuko.
 However, one of his subordinates, Kei Lo, expresses doubts, fearing that they are moving too quickly.
-Elsewhere, Aang and his friends escort Zuko and his mother Ursa, stepfather Noren, and half-sister Kiyi back to the Fire Nation capital, to which Ursa displays trepidation about returning, while Kiyi is struggling to get used to her mother's altered appearance.
+Elsewhere, Aang and his friends escort Zuko and his mother Ursa, stepfather Noren and half-sister Kiyi back to the Fire Nation capital; owing to her traumatic marriage with Zuko's father, Fire Lord Ozai, Ursa is fearful about returning, negatively impacting her relationship with Kiyi.

 Back in the Fire Nation, Ty Lee finds Mai staying with family after her parents have separated due to her father's continued loyalty to Ozai.
 She then reveals that her father sent Kei Lo to attempt to spy on her by pretending to be interested in her, but that she intends to use his duplicity to her advantage.
 Ty Lee becomes uneasy about her friend's deception, especially since Kei Lo's feelings towards Mai prove genuine and she is taking advantage of him.
-Having learned of the society's plans, they alert Zuko, who is met by a submarine carrying his uncle Iroh and the Kyoshi Warriors—the former to act as a decoy, and the latter to provide protection while Zuko and his family take a secret route back to the capital.
+Having learned of the society's plans, they alert Zuko, who is met by a submarine carrying his uncle Iroh and the Kyoshi Warriors; the former to act as a decoy, and the latter to provide protection while Zuko and his family take a secret route back to the capital.